 Carol is the educator at the National Archives at Seattle.
 She develops online and in-person programs in archival research for teachers, college students, family historians and the general public.
 She has also been a middle school teacher, antiques dealer and owner of a desktop publishing house.
 She holds a master’s in American Indian studies from UCLA and a B.A. in elementary education from Western State College of Colorado.
 She started traveling the U.S. at age one and never plans to stop.

-Annie is the educator at the National Archives at Boston.
-She develops programs for teachers and students about teaching and learning with documents.
+Annie was formerly the educator at the National Archives at Boston.
+She developed programs for teachers and students about teaching and learning with documents.
 She has also been a high school English teacher, a museum educator and curator, and a manager in an educational software company.
 She holds a master’s from Harvard Graduate School of Education and a B.A. in literature from the University of California at San Diego.
 After decades in New England, she’s still part Californian.

 Stephanie joined the National Archives in 2008 as an education technology specialist after teaching history and law to middle and high school students.
 She creates educational resources, including web-based and mobile instructional materials and tools.
 She managed the development of DocsTeach.org, and oversees the primary source database and ongoing creation of document-based learning activities.
 She holds degrees from Union College and Hofstra University.

 Christopher joined the National Archives in 2008 as an education specialist after teaching U.S. and world history to high school students in New Jersey.
 He helps teachers, students, and the general public discover ways to learn from primary sources through educational materials and workshops, social media, and exhibitions.
 He has a Bachelor of Arts in history and political science and a master’s in social studies education, all from Rutgers University.